FREE Case Evaluation

-Criminal defense attorneys play an important role in the justice system by protecting the Constitutional rights of the accused and ensuring a fair trial for defendants.
-There are several reasons one may be charged with a crime including mistaken identity, false accusations, lack of restraint, poor judgment or feeling that one had no other choice but to commit certain actions.
-Regardless of the circumstances that led to a criminal charge, our Virginia criminal attorneys will handle your case with professionalism and a dedication to upholding your right to skilled legal defense.
+There are several reasons one may be charged with a crime including mistaken identity, false accusations, lack of restraint, poor judgment, or feeling that one had no other choice but to commit certain actions.
+Regardless of the circumstances that led to a criminal charge, if you are accused of a criminal offense in Virginia, you would be wise to learn as much as possible about the charges you face.

-The Commonwealth of Virginia breaks down controlled substances into six different groups, each carrying a different level of penalties if you are found to be in possession and ultimately convicted.
-The first, and most severe is Schedule 1, and this includes drugs that are both addictive and dangerous, while having no medical value.
-That includes drugs like heroin, LSD, ecstasy and GHB.
+The Commonwealth of Virginia breaks down controlled substances into six different groups, or schedules, each carrying a different level of penalties if you are found to be in possession and ultimately convicted.
+The first, and most severe, classification is Schedule 1, and this includes drugs that are both addictive and dangerous, while having no medical value.
+That encompasses drugs like heroin, LSD, ecstasy, and GHB.
 Schedule 6, which carries the least stringent penalties upon conviction, simply includes marijuana.
-Virginia is actually one of a very few states that has a different section for Schedule six narcotics.
-Please visit our drug lawyer page for more information about the various narcotic schedules in the Commonwealth of Virginia, and the various penalties they carry.
+Virginia is actually one of a very few states that has a different section for Schedule 6 narcotics.
+The penalties for drug-related crimes in Virginia depend on the type of substances involved and the type of illicit activity.
+There are separate punishments for possession of an illegal substance versus drug distribution.
+Jail sentences for can range anywhere from five to ten years behind bars and fines can reach as high as $500,000.
+Please visit our drug lawyer page for more information about the various narcotic schedules in the Commonwealth of Virginia, and the various penalties that each type of offense carries.

 Even though you are granted the right to bear arms by the Constitution, there are certain laws that dictate when and where you are allowed to carry, and the penalties for violating those laws are very strict.
-Our gun lawyer page will have more information on these specific laws.
-The penalties for these violations will vary depending on the unique facts of your case.
-Our attorneys will be able to help you understand not only the laws you are accused of violating, but also the penalties that would be associated with a potential conviction.
+Gun owners in the Commonwealth are also not legally able to carry some types of weapons, including plastic firearms and certain types of shotguns.
+The types of gun-related crimes with which you can be charged vary widely, including some that are considered felonies as opposed to misdemeanors, and the penalties for these violations will vary depending on the unique facts of your case.
+Our gun lawyer page features more information that will help you understand not only the laws you are accused of violating, but also the penalties that would be associated with a potential conviction.

 Sex crimes are among the most fiercely prosecuted in the Commonwealth of Virginia.
-Violations of these laws are treated so seriously in fact that even an attempted act of sexual aggression could lead to pretty serious criminal charges even though a violation of the more serious laws was never actually committed.
-Our sex crimes lawyer page will have more information about these laws, what constitutes a violation, and what type of penalties they carry.
-Some of these crimes could carry up to ten years in prison and pretty heavy fines with a conviction so it is important to understand these laws and not risk putting yourself in jeopardy.
+In fact, violations of these laws are treated so seriously that even an attempted act of sexual aggression could lead to pretty serious criminal charges even though a violation of the more serious laws was never actually committed.
+Sex offenses in Virginia include rape, sexual battery, and object sexual penetration, but also encompass non-physical acts such as indecent exposure.
+Sex crimes that cross state lines, such as sex trafficking and child pornography charges, could be prosecuted by the U.S. government and therefore be classified as federal crimes.
+A conviction for a sex crime could carry penalties of up to ten years in prison and pretty heavy fines, and there are also certain sex offenses that would require those convicted to register as a sex offender, so it is important to understand these laws and not risk putting yourself in jeopardy.

 - Driving in excess of 20 mph above the posted speed limit